Introduction to Police Transparency

 Law Enforcement Data Management

-An ArcGIS Pro project used by crime analysts to automate data imports from records management or computer-aided dispatch systems, which helps free up time crime analysts typically spend on data preparation.
+An ArcGIS Pro project used by crime analysts to automate data imports from records management or computer-aided dispatch systems, which helps crime analysts free up time typically spent on data preparation.

-When you deploy this solution in your ArcGIS organization, you also get an ArcGIS solution item that organizes the key information products and summarizes all the ArcGIS items (applications, forms, projects, maps, feature layers, feature layer views, and so on) included with the solution.
-The ArcGIS solution item also illustrates any dependencies items have on each other.
+When you deploy this solution in your ArcGIS organization, you also get a solution item that organizes the key information products and summarizes all the ArcGIS items (applications, forms, projects, maps, feature layers, feature layer views, and so on) included with the solution.
+The solution item also illustrates any dependencies items have on each other.

 Release notes